 Airport and Freetown are separated by the Sierra Leone River.
 In the past, this journey across has been an adventure in itself and on very few occasions, with fatal consequences.
 In recent years, more reliable boat services are now operational and the airport and transfer experience is much improved.

 As most of the flights arrive in Freetown after dark, it may also be advisable is to spend the night at Lungi before continuing on to Freetown the next day.
 Have a look at our listed hotels in Lungi if this is your chosen option.

 Tip: Arranging your tickets in advance can reduce the amount of time it takes to get you out of the airport.

 The water taxis are slightly bigger than your average speedboat and run on dual engines.
-Sea Coach Express are the only company currently offering this service.
+Sea Coach Express, Sea Bird Express and Sovereign Ferries offer this service.
 The ride is sometimes bumpy so you must prepare yourself for that.
 Price is $40 with journey time around 25-30 minutes.
 These services can all be booked on our website here.
 Sovereign are the only service which goes into the central business district.
 You can select other options when booking, such as assistance or vehicle pick up.

 Arguably the most fun way to get to Freetown.
 You may get drenched though so keep this in mind if you opt for a private speedboat charter.
 Journey time is around 20-30 minutes.
 Both water taxi companies also offer boats for charter and are probably your best option.